tonghuikang/ey-nextwave/README.md

 - `eyn-original` takes 5 hours to run due to the creation of numerous dataframes.
 - Ensure categorical features are loaded properly since its warnings have not been resolved.
 - Shuffling of trajectories.
 The information of the 5th last trajectory could and should be used for the 7th last trajectory.
 What we see now is the very low split and gain for trajectories starting from the 3rd last - most of the dimensions in the input dataset are not used.
 The imbalance of information usage can be resolved by shuffling the NaN trajectories after every epoch so that trajectory feature could share the same importance.
 However, it is not easily implementable for LGBM.
+- Use of map information.
+We only found out during the Singapore finals that the map provided is reflected and rotated.
+This would have given us opportunities to explore new techniques.
+- Multi-objective prediction.
+That was not possible with LightGBM, but possible with NN networks.
+However, our baseline NN networks were not strong enough.

 ### Learning points
 - Use of dataframes is worth the time investment, rather than working on numpy arrays.
 - The problem of overfitting.
   - The best public leaderboard score may not be the best private leaderboard score.
   - Trusting your own CV score, avoid training on your validation set.

+### Reflections from the Singapore finals
+In the Singapore finals, we presented our solutions together along with three other groups.
+We got third place.

+The sharing of findings is what motivates us to participate in this competition.
+Our initial objective is to get into Singapore top five for a chance to present our solution to experts and other competitors.
+We learnt a lot in the session, especially on presentation skills and styles.

+Our presentation could have been more suitable for the audience.
+The audience was unexpectedly large with about 40 people, and most of them are likely not to have a data background.
+Given the same set of slides, we presenters need to adapt our script to maximise the value of our presentation for all.

+Despite already having difficulty to fit the content into the time limit, there are some points that we should have mentioned.
+The pitch for potential applications could also be strengthened by providing some other insight for the data even though it is not directly relevant to the target objective.
+The audiences would also like to know what did not work along with what that worked.
+If we had known which part of Atlanta the map is sourced, our model and presentation would be more interesting.

+The main objective is not about maximising leaderboard score.
+Generally, our presentation is too technical and too concerned with increasing the F1 score.
+Rehearsals would have improved our time management.
+In essence, the data scientist needs to remember their purpose in the project.
+We have to address the business problem, and that is why we have an elaborate question statement.
+The presentation serves to show the usefulness of the proposed solution and potential applications.

+Ultimately, experience and introspection will make our future presentations better.